Embeddings of $k$-complexes in $2k$-manifolds and minimum rank of partial symmetric matrices: Introduction and main results

-For $R=\Z$ or $\Z_2$ a bilinear form $q:V\times V\to R$ on a $\Z_2$-vector space or $\Z$-module $V$ is called \textbf{even} if $q(v,v)$ is even for any $v\in V$, and is \textbf{odd} otherwise.
-A symmetric matrix with $\Z_2$- or $\Z$-entries is \textbf{even} (for the case of $\Z_2$ a.k.a. alternate) if its diagonal contains only even entries, and is \textbf{odd} otherwise.
-The {\bf type} of a bilinear form or a symmetric matrix is its being even or odd.
+For $G=\Z$ or $\Z_2$ a bilinear form $q:V\times V\to G$ on a $\Z_2$-vector space or on a $\Z$-module $V$ is called \textbf{even} if $q(v,v)$ is even for every $v\in V$, and is called \textbf{odd} otherwise.
+A symmetric matrix with $\Z_2$- or $\Z$-entries is called \textbf{even} (for the case of $\Z_2$ a.k.a. \emph{alternate}) if its diagonal contains only even entries, and is called \textbf{odd} otherwise.
+The \textbf{type} of a bilinear form or of a symmetric matrix is its being even or odd.

-\begin{corollary} The $\Z_2$-embeddability of a given $k$-complex to $M$ depends only on the rank and the type of $\cap_M$. \end{corollary}